Where's the best place to start your property career: London or the regions?

 - Read this article for more information about the salaries offered to graduate property surveyors and property professionals.

-The Hays UK Salary and Recruiting Trends 2017 guide reports that graduate general practice surveyors in London could expect to earn around £24,000–£28,000.
-Graduate surveyors outside of London were reported to earn less; for instance a new graduate in the north-west of England could expect £21,000–£25,000, while one in the West Midlands may earn £18,000–£25,000.
+The Hays UK Salary and Recruiting Trends 2018 guide reports that graduate general practice surveyors in London could expect to earn around £24,000–£28,000.
+Graduate surveyors outside of London were reported to earn less; for instance a new graduate in Yorkshire and the Humber could expect £21,000–£25,000, while one in Scotland may earn £20,000–£23,000.
 These figures are compiled from the candidates placed in general practice surveying firms by recruitment agency Hays over the last twelve months.
 As such, they may not be indicative of what larger property firms are offering to graduates, but the data does illustrate the general trend of graduates earning more in London.

 Do your research and be sure you want to work and live in the region in which you apply.
 Don't be swayed by what your coursemates are doing.
 Ask yourself: